schteppe/cannon.js/README.markdown

 ## Features

 * Lightweight - less than 30Kb compressed.
 For comparison: ammo.js uses 1.12Mb when compressed.
-* Supports solid spheres and static planes at the moment
+* Supports solid spheres and static planes at the moment - soon also boxes
 * 100% open source JavaScript, written from scratch
 * Uses typed arrays for fast number crunching
 * Uses an iterative Gauss-Seidel solver to solve generic constraints